What To Plant In July

 Green Beans

-I have always grown bush beans, they have a shorter growing time, from 60-70 days.
-Just enough time, if you plant the seeds in the first few days of July.
+I have always grown bush beans.
+Their growing time is shorter, 60-70 days, which is just enough time if you plant the seeds in the first few days of July.

 This is one of my favorite vegetables to grow.
-When our girls were growing up, we grew a lot of green beans.
+When our girls were growing up, we grew many green beans.
 We canned bushels of them in our pressure cooker.

 They taste so good when they are freshly picked.
-I only grew bush beans, but you can plant pole beans if you have a way to support them up off the ground.
+I only grew bush beans, but you can plant pole beans if you can support them off the ground.

 Please remember, if you can stagger the plantings every 2 weeks you can harvest green beans for weeks rather than all at once in one week.

-Water immediately and keep regularly watering them until they begin to sprout.
-After they begin sprouting they need 1 to 1.5 inches of water each week.
+Water them immediately and regularly until they begin to sprout.
+After sprouting, they need 1 to 1.5 inches of water each week.
 They need full sun, so plan accordingly.
 They grow best when the air temperatures are between 65 to 85 degrees.

 pH level for Green Beans: 6.0 to 6.2